Health & Emergency

 Patients can receive home care services whether they live in their own homes, with or without family members, or in senior housing.
 In-home health care can include help with medications and therapy.

 Indian Head Pipestone Homecare supplies assistance with health care and domestic help, meals on wheels and other care services.
-For more information contact Indian Head Pipestone Homecare by phone (306) 695–2244.
+For more information contact Indian Head Pipestone Homecare by phone (306) 695–4018 or (306) 695-4019.

-Volunteers from several local service groups – with financial support from the local Lion's Club; operate the nine-passenger Abilities Van to assist elderly and disabled persons.
-To book the van or get more information on transportation services call 1 (306) 695-3344.
+Volunteers from several local service groups – with financial support from the local Lion's Club; operate the nine-passenger Mini Bus to assist elderly and disabled persons.
+To book the Bus or get more information on transportation services call 1 (306) 695-3344.

 More information about available resources and services for seniors in the province of Saskatchewan go to Seniors' Health.